jbrit/oneanalytics/README.md

-This is a starter kit for EVM compatible dapps.
+# One analytics

+It is a token visualization/analytica app, try it out

 ## Getting Started